Study towards a doctorate degree in nursing, midwifery or professional health studies on the only course of its kind in Scotland.

-- Start date September 2021
+- Start date September 2023, September 2024

 - Duration Doctorate full-time: 36 months, Doctorate part-time: 48 to 96 months

 If you’re passionate about improving patient care, whilst retaining a clinical focus, this course is designed for you.
 You’ll join professionals from a range of disciplines for on-campus and online study, benefitting not only from the extensive knowledge of the Clinical Doctorate team, but also from each other’s experiences.
-As a qualified Doctor of Nursing, Midwifery or Professional Health Studies you’ll have the highest level of academic qualification available within your specialism – placing you at the forefront of your profession as a recognised, highly employable expert.
+As a qualified Doctor of Nursing, Midwifery or Professional Health Studies you’ll have the highest level of academic qualification available within your specialism – placing you at the forefront of your profession as a recognised, highly employable clinical academic expert.

 Healthcare professionals on the course could include: nurses, midwives, dieticians, occupational therapists, physiotherapists, paramedics, speech and language therapists, podiatrists, sport psychologists and genetic counsellors.

 Our Clinical Doctorate course aims to develop you as a clinically focussed senior Nurse, Midwife or Allied Health Professional and put you at the cutting edge of clinical research and practice in your field.
 Working autonomously, you’ll be able to design and execute research that deals with problems and issues in practice, as well as applying integrated approaches to the evaluation of new and complex ideas and information.

 - tackle complex ideas and challenge established modes of thinking

 - develop research and scholarship skills harnessed imaginatively to the field of clinical practice